drunkedMonkey/webpack-basic/README.md

 # webpack-basic
-This is my repository to learn webpack basic concepts loaders plugins config file
+This is my repository to learn webpack basic concepts: loaders plugins config file